 Unfortunately, these symptoms are all too often chalked up to aging or fatigue.

-What Is the Conventional Approach to PAD?
+What Is the Conventional Approach to Peripheral Artery Disease?

-Conventional physicians treat PAD like they treat coronary artery disease—with drugs, angioplasty, stents, and bypass of blockages in the arteries of the legs.
+Conventional physicians treat PAD like they treat coronary artery disease—with drugs, angioplasty, stents and bypass of blockages in the arteries of the legs.